NerdSec/z2jh-docs/doc/source/jupyterhub/quick-install.rst

 Quick Install
 ===============

-Now that we have a :doc:`Kubernetes cluster </setup-infra/setup-kubernetes>` and :doc:`Helm
+Now that we have a :doc:`Kubernetes cluster </infra/setup-kubernetes>` and :doc:`Helm
-<setup-helm>` setup, we can proceed by using Helm to install JupyterHub
+</infra/setup-helm>` setup, we can proceed by using Helm to install JupyterHub
 and related :term:`Kubernetes resources <Kubernetes resource>` using a :term:`Helm chart`.